emdete/python-mtp/README.md

 Some devices have problems if you wait too long with the connect after plugging in.

+A windows phones did a factory reset during MTP reset after connection errors (the reset was issues by libmtp automatically during initialisation).

 While libmtp provides errorcodes some functions just return -1 (which is not a listed error).
 Other functions return a pointer and have no way to determine